gaokanxu/lumos/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 The first factor is a function of protocol parameters only \(i.e. independent of validator behavior in a given epoch\) and results in an inflation schedule designed to incentivize early participation, provide clear monetary stability and provide optimal security in the network.

-As a first step to understanding the impact of the _Inflation Schedule_ on the Solana economy, we’ve simulated the upper and lower ranges of what token issuance over time might look like given the current ranges of Inflation Schedule parameters under study.
+As a first step to understanding the impact of the _Inflation Schedule_ on the Lumos economy, we’ve simulated the upper and lower ranges of what token issuance over time might look like given the current ranges of Inflation Schedule parameters under study.

 Specifically: